My Friend Pinto: Soundtrack

 The film's music was composed by composer duo of Ajay and Atul Gogavale.
 The lyrics were primarily written by Amitabh Bhattacharya, with the exception of the song "Intezaar" which featured both English and Hindi lyrics written by Charan Jeet and Deepa Sheshadari.
 Kunal Ganjawala, Gayatri Ganjawala, K.K., Sunidhi Chauhan, and the Nirmatee group variously served as vocalists for the tracks in the album.
-The complete album was released on 15 September 2011 under the label of music company Saregama India Ltd. Joginder Tuteja from Bollywood Hungama gave a mixed review to the "barely passable album".
-While he was appreciative of the tracks "Tu" and "Intezaar", Tuteja dismissed the other tracks, calling them "situational" and "barely average".
+The complete album was released on 23 September 2011.

 Release

 Marketing and release

 The first look of My Friend Pinto featured a smiling Babbar wearing a diving mask and a swimfin, while playing a guitar.
 Another poster featuring Babbar and Koechlin was released alongside the first look; the former was dressed in a leisure suit, while the latter wore a Traje de flamenca (a flamenco dress).
 A two-and-a-half minute long trailer for the film was released on 14 April 2011 on UTV Motion Pictures' official YouTube channel.
 My Friend Pinto was released theatrically on 14 October 2011.
 The DVD for the film was released on 8 February 2012.